-Operation Anthropoid, a secret plan to kill Reinhard Heydrich, was the only successful assassination of a top Nazi officer during World War II.
+Operation Anthropoid, a secret plan to kill Reinhard Heydrich in 1942, was the only successful assassination of a top Nazi officer during World War II.

 Reinhard Heydrich, The Butcher Of Prague